QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

               (makeset (multirember (car lat) (cdr lat))))))))
 {{< /highlight >}}

-`(subset? argument1 argument2)` checks whether argument1 is a subset of argument2.
-The other two check for equality and intersection respectively.
+For sets, we can define some primary functions: `(subset? argument1 argument2)` checks whether argument1 is a subset of argument2. `(eqset?` and `(intersect?)` check for equality and intersection respectively.
 Comparing the three algorithms, we can find how the different mathmatical functions can be achieved by manipulating the logical tools.

 {{< highlight scheme >}}
 ; (subset? '(4 pounds of horseradish)